-In the operational environment the Constabulary utilises the National Decision Model (developed by the NPCC Ethics Portfolio and National Risk Coordination Group) supported by the THRIVESC (threat, harm, risk, investigative opportunity, vulnerability engagement, safeguarding and ethical crime recording) principles when determining actions.
+In the operational environment the Constabulary utilises the National Decision Making Model (developed by the NPCC Ethics Portfolio and National Risk Co-ordination Group) supported by the THRIVESC (threat, harm, risk, investigative opportunity, vulnerability engagement, safeguarding and ethical crime recording) principles when determining actions.
 This is a risk assessment framework and decision making process which is used by all police forces across the country.
 It provides a logical, evidence based approach to making policing decisions and is used by all police officers in their daily work.
 Further guidance and support to operational decision making is provided through operational policies and standard operating procedures.

 The National Intelligence Model (NIM) is a business model for law enforcement and it takes an intelligence-led approach to policing.
-The tasking and co-ordination process within NIM provides police managers with a decision making mechanism to manage their business both strategically (national, regional and constabulary level) and tactically (territorial policing area level).
+The tasking and co-ordination process within NIM provides police managers with a decision-making mechanism to manage their business both strategically (national, regional, and Constabulary level) and tactically (basic command unit level (BCU)).
 Pro-active leadership is an essential requirement of the tasking and co-ordinating process.
 Management decisions are based on a full understanding of the problems faced and enable managers to prioritise the deployment of resources at their disposal.

-The day to day allocation of resources across operational policing is directed by a daily forcewide operational review meeting linked to daily management meetings.
+The day-to-day allocation of resources across operational policing is directed by a daily force-wide pacesetter meeting which is chaired by the Deputy Chief Constable and is fed from the daily management meetings held within Commands.
 These forums operate under the 'THRIVE' principles and soft boundaries to ensure flexibility to respond to priorities across the whole force area.